Labelbox/labelbox-python/examples/integrations/gcp/README.md

 2. Run `./build.sh` to build the container
 2. Making a request to the service (find an example in `test/test_local.py`) in another shell

-#### Design
+### Design

-The coordinator is an api for managing etl/training/deployment pipelines.
+The coordinator is an api for managing etl/training/deployment jobs.
 The coordinator doesn't do any data processing.
-Instead it executes stages in the pipeline by running containers in vertex ai.
-The code is organizationed such that all logic for coordinating the workflows are under `src/coordinator` and any standalone job is defined under `src/jobs`.
+Instead it runs various pipelines by running containers in vertex ai.
+The code is organizationed such that all logic for coordinating the workflows are under `src/coordinator` and any custom jobs are defined under `src/jobs`.

-...
-WIP sorry :)
+Key terms:
+* `Job`:
+    - A job is a single task such as etl, training, deployment, or model evaluation.
+* `Pipeline`:
+    - A pipeline contains the logic for running a series of jobs.
+    - It exposes three functions.
+        1. parse_args: Used to validate the dict payload that contains the pipeline parameters
+        2. run_local: A function that defines the behavior of the pipeline when run from the local machine
+        3. run_remote: A function that defines the behavior of the pipeline when run from a gcp deployment

-#### Custom Workflows / Extending
+### Custom Pipelines / Extending

-To add a new job and integrate into a new or existing pipeline please follow the following steps:

-1. Define the job
+#### Creating Custom Jobs
+* A custom job can be used to run any arbitrary job on gcp.
+This is not necessary if you already have a container on gcs that defines the job or the job can be run from a remote client (in this case run from the pipeline).
+To create the custom job do the following:
-    * Create a new directory under `jobs/<etl/training>/<data type>/<job name>.py`
+1. Create a new directory under the `jobs` directory.
-    * Write the logic for the job.
+2. Write the logic for the job.
 Include a cli to pass in any arguments.
-    * Add a Dockerfile
+3. Add a Dockerfile
-    * Test to make sure this works as a stand alone script
+5. Add to the docker compose
+6. Add tests

+#### Extending a Pipeline
+1. Find the pipeline you want to extend under `coordinator/pipelines/...`
+2. Create a new class that inherits from the base job class.
+Define an implementation for `run_remote` and `run_local`.
+3. Add the new job to the pipeline and update the pipeline's `run_remote` and `run_local` functions

+#### Creating a New Pipeline
+1. Copy a pipeline found under `coordinator/pipelines/...`
-2. Define a new job in the coordinator.
+2. Update the logic for your new job
-    * This should inherit from the base JobClass
-    * Should live in a directory that mirriors the job directory
-    * E.g. `coordinator/<etl/training>/<data type>/<job name>.py`
-3. Add the job to a pipeline in `coordinator/pipeline.py`
+3. Add the job to a pipeline in `coordinator/config.py`
     * Update `pipelines` to include the new workflow
     * Add the new pipeline name `PipelineName` type as a Literal
-4. Update `docker-compose.yaml` to include the new job
-5. Add tests

-Restrictions:
-1. Currently we only support training and ETL pipelines
-2. All pipelines must have an ETL and training phase defined (although defining a job that doesn't do anything is valid)
-3. Data is only passed 1 way (from coordinator to task)